Judith Henjes UKCP Reg, Dr phil, MSc

 Hello and welcome

-I'm an Integrative psychotherapist and counsellor working in private practice in Market Harborough.
+As an Integrative therapist, I tailor the therapy to you as a person and to help with the problem(s) you're facing.
 I see adults of all ages.
-I use a warm, relational approach which is suitable if you are struggling with difficult feelings, relationship issues or stressful circumstances.
+I use a warm, relational approach which is suitable if you are struggling with relationship issues, stressful circumstances or difficult feelings like depression or anxiety.

-There is no fixed answer to this.
-Some people feel that a few weeks are enough to help them through a tough time.
+There is no general answer to this.
+Some people find a few sessions are enough to help them through a tough time.
 Others wish to engage more deeply in the process and move towards personal change.
 Depending on your needs and preferences, we can meet short-term (4-6 sessions), for a fixed time or open-ended.
-You will never be encouraged to stay in therapy longer than required.

 My counselling room is in Market Harborough in the Mindtalk practice.
 The building is near the town centre with nearby parking.
 The practice has a private entrance, a small waiting area and a toilet.
 My room is on the second floor.

-If you'd like to know more or book a first session, you can phone me or send an email or text.
+If you'd like to know more or book a first session, just send me an email or text, or give me a ring.
 I look forward to hearing from you.

 Training, qualifications & experience